Brussels and the European Union: Lobbyists and journalists

 Brussels attracts the most journalists in the world (Commission's press room pictured).

 Brussels is a centre of political activity with ambassadors to Belgium, NATO and the EU being based in the city.
 It hosts 120 international institutions, 181 embassies (intra muros) and more than 2,500 diplomats, making it the second centre of diplomatic relations in the world (after New York City).
-There is also a greater number of press corps in the city with media outlets in every EU member state having a Brussels correspondent and there are 10,000 lobbyists registered.
+There is also a greater number of press corps in the city with media outlets in every EU member state having a Brussels correspondent and there are more than 17,000 lobbys registered.
 The presence of the EU and the other international bodies has, for example, led to there being more ambassadors and journalists in Brussels than in Washington, D.C.

 Brussels is third in the number of international conferences it hosts, also becoming one of the largest convention centres in the world.
 The total number of journalists accredited to the EU institutions was 955 as of late October 2015.
 This is marginally higher than 2012, when there were 931 reporters, and almost the same as after the enlargement of 2004.
 In addition to the 955 journalists accredited to the EU, there are 358 technicians (e.g. cameramen, photographers, producers, etc.) bringing the total number of accreditation badges to 1313.
 Belgium supplies by far the largest share of technicians with 376, with Germany on 143 and France on 105.